 If you’re a freelancer, hire someone (even if just for a small job).
 You’ll discover many things that you didn’t know mattered so much to clients, which will help you improve your services (and understand that you’re more valuable to your prospects than you think, because you can keep deadlines and communicate clearly).

-Before hiring a web designer, ask him a couple of trick questions.
+Thinking of hiring a web designer?Ask a potential candidate a couple of trick questions.

 - “I was thinking of adding a slider to the homepage.
 What do you think?”
 The correct answer to this question is “Noooo!“